- Major Campaigns

 Some people believe a solution to the social, environmental, and health problems of the illegal dog meat industry is to legalize it.
-However, legalization of dog eating will do nothing to stop the cruelty.
-If condoned by the government, it would only become more widespread and open.
-And it would still be practically impossible to police.
-Dog farmers will not want extra social responsibilities, rules and regulations, and costs.
-It will be cheaper for many to continue to farm illegally without restrictions.
+However, legalizing dog eating will do nothing to stop the cruelty.
+It would only become more widespread and open.
+And it would be impossible to police.
+Dog farmers will not want extra social responsibilities, regulations, and costs, so they would likely continue to farm illegally anyway.

 Other Dog Eating Countries

-As countries become more modernized and culturally advanced, and their generations become more educated, the dog meat industry is increasing rejected.
+As countries become more modernized and culturally advanced and their generations become more educated, the dog meat industry is increasingly rejected.
 It is seen as an embarrassment and burden.
 This is why some Asian countries have already banned dog eating, recognizing it as incompatible with a modern way of life and their nations’ image.

 But while the Philippines and Thailand have banned dog consumption, other countries along with Korea openly continue the practice, including China, Vietnam, and Indonesia.